xeraa/php-logging/readme.md

 ### Send

-1. Show that the logs are missing from the first run, since no connection to Logstash had been established yet.
+1. Describe how the logs would be missing from the first run, since no connection to Elasticsearch would have been established yet.
-1. Rerun the application and see it works now.
-And we have already seen the main downside of this approach.
-1. Finally, you would need to rename the fields to match ECS in a Logstash filter.
+1. Skip the approach after discussing its downsides.

 ### Structure